eXascaleInfolab/Overlapping-NMI/README.md

 Author: Aaron F. McDaid <aaronmcdaid@gmail.com>

-This is a fork of the original [onmi](https://github.com/aaronmcdaid/Overlapping-NMI) with the extension purposes (mainly modification of the I/O, node base synchronization, etc.) to be used in the [PyCaBeM](https://github.com/eXascaleInfolab/PyCABeM) clustering benchmark.
+This is a fork of the original [onmi](https://github.com/aaronmcdaid/Overlapping-NMI) with the extension purposes to be used in the [PyCaBeM](https://github.com/eXascaleInfolab/PyCABeM) clustering benchmark.
+The extendsion and bugfixes include: modification of the I/O, node base synchronization, NMI_sqrt added, normalization border cases fixed (the case of fully overlapping multiple clusters), etc.
 Changes made by Artem Lutov <artem@exascale.info>

 ## Content